spec-tacles/gateway/README.md

 If you configure a shard storage solution (currently only Redis), shard information will be stored there and used if/when the Spectacles Gateway restarts.
 If the Gateway restarts quickly enough, it will be able to resume sessions without re-identifying to Discord.
+If you do not configure shard storage, the gateway will just store the info in local memory.

 ## Goals

-- [ ] Multiple output destinations
+- [x] Multiple output destinations
 	- [x] STDIO
 	- [x] AMQP
-	- [ ] Redis
+	- [x] Redis
-	- [ ] ???
 - [x] Sharding
 	- [x] Internal
 	- [x] External